Ircama/hostp2pd/README.md

 iw list | grep "Supported interface modes" -A 8
 ```

 It should return one line including P2P-GO.
 If only STA and managed are returned, the device driver of the board (or the hw itself) does not allow creating a P2P-GO interface.

-Output of the Raspberry Pi 4:
+As an example, this is the output of the Raspberry Pi 4:

 ```
         Supported interface modes: